Ankle Sprain Treatment and Rehabilitation

 - Pain persists beyond 2–3 days

-Our GP performs a structured assessment using the Ottawa Ankle Rules, an internationally recognised method to decide if an X-ray is necessary.
+Our GP performs a structured assessment, including using the Ottawa Ankle Rules, an internationally recognised method to decide if an X-ray is necessary at the time of evaluation.

 - Pain over the ankle bones